 When a Greenlee freshman arrives on campus, the to-do list can feel daunting: Succeed in classes.
 Join student media and clubs.
 Begin thinking about internships.
 Make friends.

-Throw in typical new-to-campus challenges like mastering CyRide and combatting homesickness, and it becomes a tougher balance.
+Throw in typical new-to-campus challenges like mastering CyRide and combating homesickness, and it becomes a tougher balance.

 The Journalism Learning Community’s goal is to make that transition easier.
 Incoming freshman majoring in journalism and mass communication (who have transfer credit for or are exempt from ENGL 150) can sign up for the community during summer orientation.
 As one of the smaller learning communities at Iowa State University, the group fosters an environment in which up to 15 Greenlee students can get to know and help one other reach goals, along with support from Lecturer Lisa Oakes, the faculty coordinator, and a peer mentor.